Associate Professor, Dept. of Neurobiology and Behavior

 Undergraduate (U) and graduate (G) courses which I direct or co-direct:

-- AMS/BIO 332 (U) – Computational Modeling of Physiological Systems (cross listed as AMS 332)
+- BIO 332 (U) – Computational Modeling of Physiological Systems (cross listed as AMS 332)

 - NEU 536 (G) – Introduction to Computational Neuroscience